-Company Name

-Job Title: Marketing Intern
+Company Name Job Title: Marketing Intern Part-time.

-Part-time.
 15-20 hours per week.
-Flexible hours, 5 days/week

-Internship Duration: 1 position available.
-Compensation: \$15.50/hr
+Flexible hours, 5 days/week Internship Duration: # of positions available: Compensation: \$17.00/hr

 Company Profile:

 Insert short company profile.
 3-5 sentences.

 Job Description:

 Our marketing department produces quality work for major companies in the area, and seeks an intern who can participate in various stages of print and online marketing campaigns.
 This intern should be prepared to work in a fast-paced team environment, and will finish the internship having gained broad experience in various aspects of marketing.